igorTT/doc-to-md/README.md

   - Test command-line interface and argument parsing
   - Some tests may be skipped if they require external services

+### Continuous Integration

+The project uses GitHub Actions for continuous integration:

+- Runs tests automatically on push to main branch and pull requests
+- Tests run on multiple Node.js versions (18.x and 20.x)
+- Generates and uploads test coverage reports

+You can view the test workflow in `.github/workflows/tests.yml`.

 ### Current Test Coverage

 The project maintains high test coverage: